yangwuqi/MIT6.824/README.md

 //Since the 6.824 documents has already been translated by others, I decide to translate the annotations in the source code.

-There might be faults about the package mapreduce itself when using goland to open the codes in mapreduce package, I used import "../mapreduce" to solve it.
+Remember to add the GO PATH of mapreduce package for avoiding faults about the package PATH when using Goland.